Page 5 - Health & Wellness

 February 06, 2013

 I can’t believe we are entering the second month of 2013 already!
 I am among the many people who welcomed the new year by re-examining their hopes and goals for the upcoming year - and just like so many others - that included my health and fitness.
 I’m an urban mama and that means that I travel on foot a lot.
 I walk everyday!
 I take the kids to music class, the library, the playground and the grocery store.
 Still, all that walking isn’t always getting my heartrate up.
 What we do usually resembles more of a leisurely stroll than a brisk powerwalk (unless we are running to catch the bus, then it’s a comical sprint).
 So, at the beginning of this year I decided that I was going to try to make all those steps count by trying to take them a little more quickly and deliberately.
 I’m hoping this makes them a better workout that naturally fits into my life - and maybe I’ll even end up with some extra minutes for myself since I’m shaving time off my commute.
+Now, nearly a

 Health & Wellness